 How have ideas about and practices of science shaped life and society in Latin America?
 This course explores the interconnected social and political realities of scientific theory and practice in modern Latin America.
 Taking a historical approach, it will focus on the scientific management of social and political life, including the construction of categories such as sex and race; the production, consumption, and policing of drugs; and public health.
 In this discussion-based course, students will develop their own research project that historicizes a contemporary question related to scientific knowledge and/or practice in the region.

-Instructor(s): Diana Schwartz Francisco Terms Offered: Spring
+Instructor(s): Diana Schwartz Francisco Terms Offered: Course not offered in 24-25

-Equivalent Course(s): LACS 26390, HIST 26390
+Equivalent Course(s): HIST 26390, LACS 26390

 HIPS 27004.
 Babylon and the Origins of Knowledge.
 100 Units.